 1. Drive for show, putt for dough

-Basically this means putting counts way more than driving the ball.
+Basically this means putting counts way more than driving the golf ball.
 Learning to putt will shave strokes off your score very quickly but if you're taking 7 shots to get to the green, what difference does it make if you one putt from 20 feet every hole?

 2. Pros only swing at 75%